jgehrcke/goeffel/README.md

 ## Notes

-- Messer does not asymmetrically hide measurement uncertainty.
-For example, you
 - Messer tries to not asymmetrically hide measurement uncertainty.
 For example, you might see it measure a CPU utilization of a single-threaded process slightly larger than 100 %.
 That's simply the measurement error.
 In other